dr-jts/pg-doc/pg-cmds.md

 ### Kill a query process

-* Identify the PID of the query to terminate:
+* Identify the PID of the query to terminate
 ```sql
 SELECT pid, query FROM pg_stat_activity WHERE state = 'active';
 ```